 Most state emancipation statutes exclude state financial support, general assistance, general relief programs, or welfare when determining the minors' ability to support themselves.
 Some states also specifically exclude criminal or illegal forms of support.

-Minor's Best Interests
+The Minor's Best Interests Standard

 Questions?
 Get Legal Help for Your Emancipation Case Today

-There are many reasons why a minor would want to petition the court for emancipation.
-Perhaps there are serious disagreements with a guardian or maybe the minor is planning to move in with another family figure.
+There are many reasons a minor would want to petition the juvenile court, family court, or probate court for emancipation.
 Regardless of the reason, an experienced attorney can walk you through the court procedure.